There has been a steady decline in church attendance spanning the last two decades.

 6. Welcome New Parishioners Every Week

 Of the 10 new people who come through the doors of your church, it's estimated that only one of them will come back.
-So, acknowledge those who do, even if it's just one.
+So, acknowledge those who to create a welcoming church environment, even if it's just one, to inspire congregation growth.

 Whether you do it on social media or in your sermon, make it a point to welcome your new parishioners regularly.
 And of course, don't forget your regular congregates as well.
 Encourage your existing members to welcome the new members into your church with open arms and hearts.